otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/README.md

 php artisan migrate
 ```

-From here, you should be ready to go.
+From here, you are ready to develop :+1:.